wezside/Toolkit/README.md

 Change log since build .0200
 =======
+* Added support for when a UIElement is resized and arrange is called again.
+* Fixed issue regarding the shape decorator not receiving the correct width and height from the UIElement.
+This was due to different values at different stages when arrange is called more than once.
+This is now fixed.
 * New FlowLayout added.
 Needs testing though.
 Use at own risk.
 * Updated HorizontalScroll decorator to function properly
 * Applied Sean Lailvaux patch to UIElement